3 nights from: $1495 Single Supplement: FREE

 Today, the day is then yours to explore.
 Delve into Sweden’s roots at the National Historical Museum, which features artifacts from the Viking era, centuries-old textiles, and a “Gold Room” housing 114 pounds of objects (not to mention almost 450 pounds of silver work).

 Or join us on an optional tour of Drottningholm Palace.
 Cross Lake Maleran by boat to the UNESCO World Heritage Site and enjoy an included tour.
 The stately palace built in the seventeenth century by the architect Nicodemus Tessin the Elder for Hedvig Eleonora and features elegant salons from the seventeenth, eighteenth and nineteenth centuries; a palace theater; and a Chinese Pavilion.
 We’ll also have free time to stroll the palace’s Baroque garden with our Trip Leader.
 Lunch will be served on the boat as you sail back to Stockholm later that afternoon.

 Your evening is at leisure, with dinner on your own tonight.

-Today is at leisure.
-Or join us for an optional tour which starts at the Vasa Museum.
+Today, join us for an included tour which starts at the Vasa Museum.
 In 1628, the Vasa, a fearsome warship with 64 guns and 300 soldiers, set off on a maiden voyage two years in the making—and then sank in the harbor.
 Like the later Titanic, the Vasa was an epic ship that became a symbol of tragedy and Sweden never forgot her.
 Hundreds of years later, in 1961, the Vasa was raised from the seabed and returned to land.
 Today, restored and preserved, and still outfitted with its original masts, deadeyes, and blocks, the Vasa is one of Stockholm's best-loved icons.